HabanaAI/vllm-hpu-extension/calibration/vlm-calibration/README.md

 The model calibration procedure for LLM models is a little bit different than VLM, we need to change it to adapt VLM models.
 To simplify this process, we've provided the `calibrate_model.sh` script.
 It requires the following arguments:

 - `-m`, i.e., **model stub or path:** Path to your model (if stored locally) or the model ID from the Hugging Face Hub.
-- `-d`, i.e., **dir to the source dataset:** It's local path of HuggingFace Cache dir, aka $HF_HOME, used to store various calibration dataset.
+- `-d`, i.e., **dir to the source dataset:** It's path of HuggingFace Cache dir, which is used to store various calibration dataset.
 We currently hard-coded the calibration dataset to MMMU datasets, thus the provided dir must contain MMMU dataset.
-You could set `-d /mnt/weka/data/vlm_calibration/huggingface` to use the copy we provided.
+Specially, the dir of dataset has two subfolders, `${your_dataset_dir}/hub` contains raw datasets, `${your_dataset_dir}/datasets` contains processed datasets.
+Note, if users don't provided the dataset path, we will directly download it from huggingface.
 - `-o`, i.e., **output path:** Path to the directory where the generated measurements, etc., will be stored.
 - `-t`, i.e., **tensor parallel size:** Tensor parallel size to run at.